machellerogden/mediary/README.md

 # Differences from Immer

-First off: Immer is awesome.
-Use it.
-It's better tested and battle hardened.
-Mediary is still an experiment and should be used with caution.

-The main difference between the two is that mediary is exposes a more primitive layer than Immer, but essentially it works in the same way.
-In fact, mediary exports a `produce` function if you prefer to Immer's usage pattern.
+I read the Immer source after I finished writing the first draft of Mediary and I was surprise how similar the approach was.
+Both use Proxies and maintain an internal layer for patching change to objects.
+The main difference between Immer and Mediary is that Mediary exposes a more primitive layer than Immer.
+By exposing this layer, Mediary allows you to easily bake structural sharing into other libraries and projects.
+That said, if you prefer to Immer's usage pattern, Mediary exports a `produce` function.

 ```
 const { produce } = require('mediary');